-Every year, we look forward to the transition from oddly shaped winter squash to leafy salad greens, aromatic herbs, and brightly hued beets in the aisles of our local grocery store.
+Every year, we look forward to the transition from oddly shaped winter squash to leafy salad greens, aromatic herbs, and brightly hued beets in the aisles of our local grocery store and at the farmers market.
 And what better occasion to put all these fresh spring ingredients to use than Easter?
-While baked ham will always hold a special, nostalgic place in our hearts, this year we're looking to break with tradition and try something a little bit different.
+For those who celebrate the occasion, while baked ham will always hold a special, nostalgic place in our hearts, this year we're looking to break with tradition and try something a little bit different.

-In search of special-occasion recipes worthy of a spot on our holiday table, we turned to a few of our favorite foodies for inspiration—and they did not let us down.
-Spanning a roasted lemon spinach and artichoke dip to a lemon coconut tart with whipped vanilla bean crème fraîche, we're adding these Easter dinner ideas to our menu this year.
-Now all that's missing is one of these refreshing rosé wine cocktails.
-Keep scrolling to find out what foodies serve when they're hosting a memorable spring dinner.
+In search of special-occasion recipes worthy of a spot on our holiday table, we turned to several of our favorite foodies for inspiration.
+Spanning a roasted lemon spinach and artichoke dip to a lemon coconut tart with whipped vanilla bean crème fraîche, we're adding these 11 Easter dinner ideas to our menu this year.

 The Recipe: Roasted Lemon, Spinach, and Artichoke Dip

-The Hero Ingredient: The roasted lemon is what takes this appetizer to the next level.
-"Say hello to the best spinach and artichoke dip ever," proclaims recipe creator Tieghan of Half Baked Harvest.
+Why We Love It: Roasted lemon is what takes this appetizer to the next level.
+"Say hello to the best spinach and artichoke dip ever," proclaims recipe creator Tieghan Gerard, of Half Baked Harvest.
 "My secret is a little lemon, roasted with some jalapeño, and plenty of cheese," she explains.

-The Clincher: The marinated artichokes.
+Pro Tip: Remember to use marinated artichokes.
 You "must use marinated.
-They add so much flavor," urges Tieghan.
+They add so much flavor," urges Gerard.
 As an added bonus, using store-bought marinated artichokes cuts down on prep time.

 The Recipe: Spring Pea Salad With Creamy Dill Dressing